pic

 Based on this example, we can identify three components that characterize a for-loop:

-A code block to be executed: represented in the example by println(x).
+• A code block to be executed: represented in the example by println(x), which shows the value of x.

-A list of elements: represented in the example by ["hello","beautiful","world"].
+• A list of elements: represented in the example by ["hello","beautiful","world"].
 This specifies the elements over which we'll apply the code block.
 The list can contain elements with any data type (e.g., strings, numbers, and even functions).
 The only requirement is that the list must be an iterable object, defined as a collection whose elements can be accessed individually.
-An examples of iterable object is vectors, as in the example.
-However, we'll also introduce others most commonly used, such as ranges.
+An example of iterable object is vectors, as in the example.
+However, we'll also introduce others that are most commonly used, such as ranges.

-In the following sections, we'll explore different objects that can serve as lists.
+In the following sections, we'll explore different collections that are iterable and therefore can serve as lists.
 Furthermore, we'll show that these lists can comprise elements not immediately obvious.
 A typical example is functions, making it possible to apply different functions to the same object.

 Always Wrap For-Loops in Functions